Concorda/seneca-google-auth/README.md

 There is provided a default seneca action that will prepare user data to a more convenient structure.
-If this data structure is not matching the expected user data structure used by your application, you can overwrite the seneca action and implement your own prepareLoginData action.
+If this data structure is not matching the expected user data structure used by your application, you can overwrite the seneca action and implement your own google-login-data action.

- - {role: 'google', cmd: 'prepareLoginData'}
+ - {role: 'google', cmd: 'google-login-data'}

 The JSON object provided for this actions contains following data from Google login:
  - accessToken